Orange-OpenSource/conllueditor/README.md

 If the tokenizer segments the input in several sentences, all we be displayed.

 The buttons `CoNLL-U`, `LaTeX` and `SD-parse` open a window which contains the current sentence in the corresponding format.
 LaTeX output includes MWE units as well as enhanced dependencies.
-The `download` downloads the current image as a svg-file.
+The `download` downloads the current image as a `svg`-file.

 # File Comparison